yukimotochern/docs-2/content/docs/esc/providers/gh-login.md

 ### GitHub Enterprise Server

-To access a GitHub Enterprise Server, configure the `ghe.host` input to your server address.
+To access a GitHub Enterprise Server, configure the `ghe.host` property to your server address.

 ```yaml
 ghe: